Quantifying symmetric exchange in ultrathin ferromagnetic films with chirality: Methods for Exchange Determination

-where the gyromagnetic ratio, $\gamma = \SI{176}{rad~ T^{-1} ns^{-1}}$ for this work, $t$ is the film thickness, $\upmu_0 H_\mathrm{U}$ is the uniaxial anisotropy field, and $M_\mathrm{S}$ is the saturation magnetization of the material.
-The influence of the symmetric exchange is contained in the spin-wave stiffness $\lambda_\mathrm{ex}=2A / (\upmu_0 M_\mathrm{S})$ with the Heisenberg exchange constant $A$.
-In addition, the term $\mathrm{g}(x) = 1- \left[ 1- \exp (|x|) \right] / |x|$ accounts for the dipolar interaction between magnetic moments.
-The challenge to determine $A$ with the help of this relation lies in the correct consideration of the further contributing terms like the dipolar interaction and the anisotropy.
-In particular, the method requires a good knowledge of the saturation magnetization, which usually has to be measured using additional methods.
+\paragraph{Exchange from BLS} The influence of the symmetric exchange is contained in the spin-wave stiffness $\lambda_\mathrm{ex}=2A / (\upmu_0 M_\mathrm{S})$ with the Heisenberg exchange stiffness, $A$.
+In addition, the term $\mathrm{g}(x) = 1- \left[ 1- \exp (-|x|) \right] / |x|$ accounts for the dipolar interaction between magnetic moments.
+In order to correctly determine $A$, one needs to duly consider the additional contributions, e.g., from dipolar interactions, anisotropy etc. In particular, the method requires accurate knowledge of $M_\mathrm{S}$ and $\gamma$, which need to be measured using additional methods.
+Finally, for ultrathin magnetic bilayers (e.g. Fe/Co), the dispersion relation needs to be described using an effective approach for $A$ (see Appendix).